-Jenny Darroch’s research and teaching interests sit at the marketing and innovation interface.
-In this capacity, she has examined macroeconomic policy that fosters innovation; behaviors and practices within organizations that lead to more innovative outcomes; and the definition of innovation itself.
+Darroch’s research and teaching interests lie at the interface of marketing and innovation.
+In this capacity, she has examined macroeconomic policy that fosters innovation: behaviors and practices within organizations that lead to more innovative outcomes, and the definition of innovation itself.

-Her early work on innovation was around the time National Innovation Systems (NIS) became popular.
-Here, Darroch developed a methodology for examining New Zealand’s NIS.
-While working in New Zealand as a Director of Entrepreneurship at the University of Otago, Darroch developed the country’s first Master’s in Entrepreneurship, which included a city-wide incubator to foster and develop startups.
+Her early work on innovation happened at the time National Innovation Systems (NIS) became popular, during which Darroch developed a methodology for examining New Zealand’s NIS.
+While working in New Zealand as a director of entrepreneurship at the University of Otago, she developed the country’s first Master in Entrepreneurship, which included a city-wide incubator to foster and develop startups.

-Identifying drivers of innovation led her to develop the first ever instrument to measure an organization’s knowledge management orientation.
-Two of her articles (“Developing a measure of knowledge management behaviors and practices” and “Knowledge management, innovation and firm performance”) were recognized as classics in the Knowledge Management field based on the high number of citations they received.
+Identifying drivers of innovation led Darroch to develop the first-ever instrument to measure an organization’s knowledge management orientation.
+Two of her articles (“Developing a measure of knowledge management behaviors and practices” and “Knowledge management, innovation and firm performance”) were recognized as classics in the knowledge management field based on the high number of citations they received.

 Darroch’s interest in markets led to her latest book, Why Marketing to Women Doesn’t Work, which explores market segmentation and was written in response to how poorly marketers seem to understand the role of women.

-In addition to work that speaks directly to her interest in marketing and innovation, Darroch co-edited a Special Issue of the Journal of the Academy of Marketing Science dedicated to Peter Drucker (with George Day and Stan Slater).
-This was published in 2006 (Issue 34, Volume 3).
+In addition to work that speaks directly to her interest in marketing and innovation, Darroch co-edited (with George Day and Stan Slater) a 2006 special issue of the Journal of the Academy of Marketing Science that was dedicated to Peter Drucker.

-Jenny Darroch, Marketing Through Turbulent Times.
-Palgrave Macmillan, 2010
+Marketing Through Turbulent Times.
+Basingstoke: Palgrave Macmillan, 2010.

-Jenny Darroch, Why Marketing to Women Doesn’t Work.
-Palgrave Macmillan, 2014
+Why Marketing to Women Doesn’t Work.
+Basingstoke: Palgrave Macmillan, 2014.

 For a list of Darroch’s academic publications go to Google Scholar